Fran Lebowitz's 'Pretend It's A City' Is The NYC Trip You Can't Take Right Now

 On living alone during the COVID-19 pandemic

 Well, it still seems to me to be by far the best choice.
 I cannot understand how people who do not live alone have stood this last 10 months, because the only upside of having to stay in my apartment is at least there was no one else there.
 I would find that unbearable, I mean, truly unbearable. ...
-At the very beginning [of the pandemic], this guy I know, this friend of mine sent me, like, one million dollars worth of orchids saying, "These are to keep you company."
-And I thought, really?
+At the very beginning [of the pandemic], this guy I know, this friend of mine, sent me, like, 1 million dollars' worth of orchids, saying, "These are to keep you company."
+And I thought, "Really?"
 I mean, thank you.
 They're beautiful, but I keep myself company.
 So I don't feel that living alone is a drawback during this.
 I think it's an asset. ...

 Truthfully, I really never get lonely.
 I mean, I certainly can say that there are people that I miss, specific people that I've missed in my life numerous times, some very grievously.
 But a kind of abstract loneliness?
 No.